ricoleabricot/bank-swift-code/README.md

 If you use [composer](https://getcomposer.org/) you can simply run `composer require rico/bank-swift-code` to get going.

-Then just add the following to your `composer.json` file:
+Otherwise just add the following to your `composer.json` file:

 ```js
 // composer.json